Benjamin Schwerdtner is software artist and developer with multidisciplinary background.

 When Papert says that "Debugging teaches children to think", this is a epistemological claim.
 That software and by extension "mental technology" is actually created by debugging.

-So debugging is a meta technology.
+Debugging is a meta technological principle or something.
 It is the technology that the mind uses to create itself.
 Since it must create it's own software, it must execute a programming task.

-A seminal "case for interactivity" is Bret Victor - Stop Drawing Dead Fish.
+A seminal "case for interactivity" is Bret Victor - Stop Drawing Dead Fish - he manages to do this without talking about Lisp, for better or for worse.

 Also: